Library and Learning Services

 Physical condition

-Archives and Special Collections does not have onsite specialist preservation and conservation expertise.
+Archives and Special Collections does not have onsite specialist preservation and conservation expertise for paper and book collections.
+There is audio preservation expertise.
 Where the University is offered material in poor condition with significant preservation or conservation challenges, but which otherwise meets the selection criteria, a decision to accession the material should be accompanied by a costed conservation plan and is subject to the availability of sufficient budgetary resources to deliver the plan.
 Where material cannot be accepted, the service supports the depositor or donor in finding a suitable alternative repository.
+Initial conservation assessments and any subsequent treatment will usually be carried out as part of the service’s National Conservation Service membership.

 Potential collecting conflicts